 I have heard many saying that they can never make Yorkshire puddings at home and I now contradict them all.
 Yes, you can!
 Just give my recipe a try! 😉

-There is some room for error but if you follow the little instructions thoroughly, there is no way these Yorkshire puds will fail to look and taste absolutely delicious.
+There is some room for error but if you follow the little instructions thoroughly, there is no way these Yorkshire puds will fail to look and taste delicious.

 When to make Yorkshire puddings?